 Relaxation and renewal have been synonymous with North Carolina’s Sandhills region since the early 1900s, when well-to-do visitors escaped northern winter chill to come here.
 A great spot for a weekend getaway, the Pinehurst, Southern Pines, Aberdeen Area is a place to watch sunsets from the comfort of a rocking chair, or play golf on some of the nation’s best courses.

-In fact, 40 championship golf courses are available within a 20-minute drive of each other including Pinehurst Resort, named 2014 Golf Resort of the Year by the International Association of Golf Tour Operators.
+In fact, over 30 championship golf courses are available within a 20-minute drive of each other including Pinehurst Resort, named 2014 Golf Resort of the Year by the International Association of Golf Tour Operators.
 In Southern Pines, the home of women’s ‘Golfaris,’ Pine Needles Lodge & Golf Club has hosted several U.S. Women’s Opens.

 Visitors also appreciate the area’s inviting towns, with tree-lined streets full of galleries, antiques stores and cozy boutiques, plus uncommonly good restaurants.
 Wine is a big focus here too.
 North Carolina ranks 10th nationally for wine and grape production, and multiple wineries operate throughout this area.